 Upon the arrival of Luciani to the Vatican, this process was likely to happen a lot more decisively and quickly.

-With Cody already adept at “moving” vast amounts of church funds to fund his own lavish lifestyle at his suburban Chicago mansion, with his apparent mistress, Helen Wilson, it was glaringly apparent that he had much to gain from Luciani’s removal from the Vatican, coincidentally or not.
+With Cody already adept at “moving” vast amounts of church funds to fund his own lavish lifestyle at his suburban Chicago mansion, with his apparent mistress, Helen Wilson, it was glaringly apparent that he had much to gain from Luciani’s removal from the Vatican.

 The video below looks at some the dealings of the Vatican Bank.